 The lead applicant must create the application.
 Co-applicants can be added to the application at any time and will receive an automatic email from the RMS which will prompt them to accept their inclusion.
 All co-applicants must accept their invitation to participate in the application by the submission deadline for the application to be successfully submitted.

-Both the business plan and 3 minute video pitch are to be submitted by no later than 28 February 2023, 1 pm.
+Both the business plan and 3 minute video pitch are to be submitted by no later than 1 May 2024, 1 pm.

 Section 2.
 Patient and Public Involvement (PPI)

 The NIHR expects active involvement of patients and the public in the projects it supports.
 It is anticipated that i4i Connect projects make reference to PPI.
 Plans for PPI must be clearly and fully described throughout your business plan.
 Applicants should identify the relevant patient/user group(s) for their application and engage those groups at an appropriate stage.
-To make the contents of your application and the implications of your project clear to members of the public reviewers and the Funding Decision Committee, a plain English summary is required.
+To make the contents of your application and the implications of your project clear to members of the public reviewers and the funding decision Committee, a plain English summary is required.

 There are a number of organisations that may be able to provide useful resources, advice and support on patient and public involvement in research: